 Several years ago, we published a careers in real estate series where we discussed the various job sectors, business fields, and job functions that exist in the real estate industry.
 Additionally, we broke down compensation in real estate (salary + bonus) by position and level for 2014.

 Since then, each year we’ve followed up that series with a summary look at pay in various roles and working with various property types in real estate.
-Here’s what pay (salary plus bonus) in real estate looks like for 2019.
+Here’s what pay (salary plus bonus) in real estate looks looked like in 2020.

 Have a real estate job open at your firm you’d like to share with the A.CRE community?
 Post the job here for free.